Venezuela's Maduro receives first dose of Sputnik V coronavirus vaccine

 “Across the world the studies say that the Russian vaccine is a great vaccine to generate immunity,” Maduro said.
 “We will guarantee all vaccines for the people of Venezuela.”

-Reporting by Deisy Buitrago and Corina Pons; Writing by Luc Cohen; Editing by Daniel Wallis and Diane Craft
+Reporting by Deisy Buitrago and Corina Pons; Writing by Luc Cohen; Editing by Daniel Wallis, Diane Craft and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.